Arronk/My-Coding-Journey/LogR2.md

 ### Progress: Still Bashing my head against the wall

 made almost no progress on this hashtable tonight, really feel like giving up ugh...

+## Day 38: 25.08.2018

+### Progress: Had a bit of a breakthrough

+So I finally had a breakthrough with my hashtable today and figured out how each bucket in the area could act as the head of a singly linked list.
+Hoping to have the insert function finished before I go to bed tonight!